krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - __NAT gateway__ is likely to be the best solution in most use cases.
   - It's fully managed by AWS.
   - You get more scalability over NAT gateway.
-  - You get automatic high availability as well.
   - The only real limitations of the NAT gateway are things like you can't use it as a bastion host, but you should probably separate that into a different instance anyway.
-  - There are also no security groups with a NAT gateway, whereas there are with a NAT instance.
+  - There are also __no security groups with a NAT gateway__, whereas there are with a NAT instance.
-  - NAT gateway is deployed inside a subnet and it can scale only inside that subnet.
-For fault tolerance, it is recommended that you deploy one NAT gateway per availability zone
+  - __NAT gateway is deployed inside a subnet and it can scale only inside that subnet in specific AZ__.
+  - For fault tolerance, __it is recommended that you deploy one NAT gateway per availability zone__
-  - Deployed in Public Subnet in specific AZ
-  - High Availability – Deploy one per AZ

 ### EC2 instance lifecycle <a id="Ec2_lifecycle"></a>